Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             separate them.
 Default is TTA TAG TGA.
       --min_rbs_distance MIN_RBS_DISTANCE, -mr MIN_RBS_DISTANCE
                             The minimum distance (nucleotides) between the
-                            ribosome binding site and start codon.
+                            ribosome binding site (Shine-Dalgarno sequence) and
+                            start codon.
 Default is 3.
       --max_rbs_distance MAX_RBS_DISTANCE, -Mr MAX_RBS_DISTANCE
                             The maximum distance (nucleotides) between the
-                            ribosome binding site and start codon.
+                            ribosome binding site (Shine-Dalgarno sequence) and
+                            start codon.
 Default is 15.
       --rbs_not_after_tss, -at
-                            For generating best results, if the ribosome binding site of sORF is not associated with TSS, this function will include this candidate as well.
+                            For generating best results, if the ribosome binding site (Shine-Dalgarno sequence) of sORF is not associated with TSS, this function will include this candidate as well.
 Default is False.
       --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
-                            The number of nucleotides of ribosome binding site can be different with AGGAGG.
+                            The number of nucleotides of Shine-Dalgarno sequence allow be different with AGGAGG.
 Default is 2.
       --print_all_combination, -pa
                             Non-annotated transcript may has many start codons and stop codons.
 This function can print all combinations